brycewray/eleventy_solo/src/posts/2021/02/go-big-go-home.md

 ### Hyphens and curly brackets

-Finally, those hyphens connected to many of the curly brackets (`{{-` and `-}}`) eliminate extraneous white space in the resulting HTML.
+Finally, those hyphens connected to many of the curly brackets ({% raw %}`{{-` and `-}}`{% endraw %}) eliminate extraneous white space in the resulting HTML.
 To be sure, the `--minify` flag in my site's `hugo build` command gets rid of that space, too, but I just personally hate to see it when I'm in dev mode.
-However, if you're **not** as picky about the appearance of your resulting HTML source code in dev mode, plain ol’ `{{` and `}}` do the job just fine.
+However, if you're **not** as picky about the appearance of your resulting HTML source code in dev mode, plain ol’ {% raw %}`{{` and `}}`{% endraw %} do the job just fine.
 (Where a set of curly brackets has only one hyphen rather than both, that's because I deemed it necessary to dump only *some* of the white space it involved.)

 ## Twisted, mister